ekomsSavior/ek0ms-Scientific-Research-/AETHERIUS: Blockchain-Based Persistent Threat Framework.md

 ## Executive Summary

 Aetherius represents a paradigm shift in advanced persistent threat (APT) frameworks by leveraging blockchain technology for command and control (C2) operations.
-This white paper details the world's first production-ready blockchain-based C2 infrastructure that eliminates traditional single points of failure while providing unprecedented persistence and stealth capabilities.
+This white paper details blockchain-based C2 infrastructure that eliminates traditional single points of failure while providing unprecedented persistence and stealth capabilities.
 By integrating Ethereum smart contracts with advanced tradecraft techniques, Aetherius achieves a level of operational resilience previously considered theoretical.

 ---